Car Insurance When Not Driving: Options for Parked, Stored & Unused Cars

 • Required SR-22 filing upon reinstatement

-Some states do allow you to surrender your license plates and file an affidavit of non-use to legally pause registration and insurance simultaneously.
-However, this process varies widely — always check with your state DMV before taking action.
+Some states do allow you to surrender your license plates and file an affidavit of non-use to legally pause registration and insurance simultaneously — always check with your state DMV before taking action.
+Learn more about removing a car from your insurance policy and how plate-surrender rules work in your state.

 Financed or Leased Vehicle Alert

 If your vehicle has an outstanding loan or lease, your lender almost certainly requires you to maintain comprehensive and collision coverage regardless of whether the car is being driven.
-Dropping these coverages without lender approval could put you in breach of your loan agreement — and your lender may force-place a far more expensive policy on your behalf.
+Dropping these coverages without lender approval could put you in breach of your loan agreement — and your lender may force-place a far more expensive policy (typically 2–3x standard rates) on your behalf.

 Farmers logo